Goose bumps

-Goose bumps, goosebumps or goose-pimples are the bumps on a person's skin at the base of body hairs which may involuntarily develop when a person is tickled, cold or experiencing strong emotions such as fear, euphoria or sexual arousal.
+Goose bumps (in American English), goose pimples (in British English), or goosebumps are the bumps on a person's skin at the base of body hairs which may involuntarily develop when a person is tickled, cold or experiencing strong emotions such as fear, euphoria or sexual arousal.

-The formation of goose bumps in humans under stress is considered to be a vestigial reflex.
-Its function in other apes is to raise the body's hair, and would have made human ancestors appear larger to scare off predators or to increase the amount of air trapped in the fur to make it more insulating.
+The formation of goose bumps in humans under stress is considered by some to be a vestigial reflex, though visible piloerection is associated with changes in skin temperature in humans.
 The reflex of producing goose bumps is known as piloerection or the pilomotor reflex, or, more traditionally, horripilation.
 It occurs in many mammals; a prominent example is porcupines, which raise their quills when threatened, or sea otters when they encounter sharks or other predators.

 Anatomy and biology

 Goose bumps are created when tiny muscles at the base of each hair, known as arrector pili muscles, contract and pull the hair straight up.
 The reflex is started by the sympathetic nervous system, which is responsible for many fight-or-flight responses.
 The muscle cells connected to the hair follicle have been visualized by actin immunofluorescence.